 But the delivery had been confirmed.
 When pressed, the art school said they weren't sure where the work was and, regardless, they couldn't return it.
 They explained it wasn't their policy to return submitted artwork.

-I chose a harder path.
+I chose a more challenging path.

 That summer, while waiting for my friend at a military recruiting station, a Navy recruiter asked about my plans after high school.
-When I mentioned art school and concerns about paying for it, he pitched an alternate route: four years of service, followed by college "fully" funded by the GI Bill.
+When I mentioned art school and concerns about paying for it, he pitched an alternate route: four years of military service, followed by college "fully" funded by the GI Bill.
 It meant delaying my dreams, leaving my loved ones, and taking a much more difficult road to the same destination.

-So, I enlisted in the Navy through the Delayed Entry Program.
+So, I enlisted in the U.S. Navy through the Delayed Entry Program.
 It was my conscious choice.
 My way of taking back control from a system that hadn't fully supported me.
 I chose agency—the human capacity to choose and direct outcomes—even when circumstances suggested otherwise.
 When the situation felt inevitable, agency offered a path forward.

 I believe this is a crucial moment where these decisions matter more than they have in decades.
-The systems being deployed today have real potential to shape how billions of people work, communicate, learn, and connect for generations to come.
-People can participate in those design choices, or they can accept whatever emerges from competitive pressure and market forces.
+The systems being deployed today have the potential to shape how billions of people work, communicate, learn, and connect for generations to come.
+People can participate in those design choices, or they can passively accept whatever emerges from competitive pressure and market forces.

 The same pattern is at risk across many current AI implementations.
 Consider when two hypothetical product teams working on similar AI features make different choices: